Learn-Write-Repeat/Open-contributions/Sakshi_Kulkarni_ML_Decision_Tree_Algorithm.md

  # Decision tree for regression
+ # How to decide the conditions when the target variable is continuous?
  We have the following data.We need to predict the salary for a particular level of position for example 4.5

  This data has continuous values,since the level and salary is proportional to the employee's level.